-- For the Coursework and Research Assignment option (889): - At least 60% for Taxation, as subject area and in general for the degrees, during all your previous studies. - For the Full Thesis option (879): - At least 60% for Taxation, as subject area and in general for the degrees, during all your previous studies. - Registration as Chartered Management Accountant with CIMA (or an equivalent, appropriate professional registration). - For both options (889 and 879) - You must have knowledge of research methodology to be admitted to the master's programme, including, where applicable, quantitative empirical research methods.
+- For the Coursework and Research Assignment option (889): - At least 60% for Taxation modules in each year of study and a 60% aggregate for the degrees overall, during all your previous studies. - O Practical experience in the field of taxation obtained through completed traineeship (articles) to register as Chartered Management Accountant (CIMA) or as Attorney. - As part of the selection requirements, shortlisted applicants will be required to submit a five-page tax opinion on a specific tax question which will be provided during the second round of the selection process. - For the Full Thesis option (879): - At least 60% for Taxation modules in each year of study and a 60% aggregate for the degrees overall, during all your previous studies. - o Registration as Chartered Management Accountant CIMA or registration as Attorney (or an equivalent, appropriate professional registration). - For both options (889 and 879) - You must have knowledge of research methodology to be admitted to the master's programme, including, where applicable, quantitative empirical research methods.
 The programme leader may require you to complete appropriate methodology modules before you start the programme.